nplrkn/qcore/README.md

 ## About the routing setup

-The `setup-routing` script makes a few Linux routing changes with root permissions, most notably adding a route to the 10.255.0.0/24 network and enabling Linux IP forwarding.
+The `setup-routing` script makes several Linux routing changes with root permissions.
 Please check that it is not going to interfere with your routing setup.

-The purpose of these changes is to create a separate IP subnet for 5G UEs.
-The UE subnet is reached via a tun interface.
+The purpose of these changes are to
+-  Create a separate private IP subnet for 5G UEs.
+The script enables forwarding to/from this subnet over the 'ue' tun interface, including NAT for packets leaving out of eth0.

-iptables and the rest of the Linux routing toolkit are at your disposal for associating routing policies to this tun device, and adding NAT.
+-  Enable the QCore eBPF code to flexibly inject packets into Linux routing.

 ### UE-to-UE routing